-In case of a failed test, the Trigger which stole the User Intent (blocking the expected result) will have a red line on its left side and is displayed in the top under Triggered.
+In case of a failed test, the Trigger which stole the example (blocking the expected result) will have a red line on its left side and is displayed in the top under Triggered.
 The test example will be displayed next in the section Expected Result - Should trigger.

-For both failed tests and tests with warning, an All Matches section is available displaying information about all the Triggers which matched the User Intent.
+For both failed tests and tests with warning, an All Matches section is available displaying information about all the Triggers which matched the User Intent example.